PACEHackWeek/pace-2024/book/preliminary/checklist.md

 ![server_options](../img/server_options.png)

-[](#byo-image)After the Hackweek, that short-cut will be removed.
+<a href="#byo-image"></a>After the Hackweek, that short-cut will be removed.
 You can continue using the same Docker image if you enter it manually.
 When you get to "Server Options" page after logging in, select "Bring your own image" option and enter: `quay.io/pacehackweek/pace-2024:latest` into the "Custom image" field.

 ![Docker_image](../img/Docker_image_instructions.png)